Used (2007) Ford Fusion Zetec | Good price

 Expensive

-In order to find the best sale price, it is important only comparing the offers of cars with a similar equipment variant and engine size.
-Otherwise, you could come to a wrong decision on which car to purchase.
+In order to find the best sale price, it is important that you only compare with the sale prices of cars with a similar equipment variant and engine size.
+If not, you may make a wrong decision on which car to acquire.

-Several vehicles that are similar to the Ford Fusion are available.
+There are several similar cars to the Ford Fusion.

 Haven't discovered an electric car that suits your preferences?
-Browse our full range of electric cars here.
+Explore our entire selection of electric cars here.